 Emily is the author of four picture books about Scottish Wildlife (aimed at children 3 – 6 years) including Can’t-Dance-Cameron and Crime Squirrel Investigators.
-She has written 11 non-fiction science schoolbooks and an adult non-fiction book for Loch Lomond and the Trossachs National Park (launched in Glasgow Queen Street Station by the Environment Minister).
+Emily’s latest storybook is a chapter book called Surfing the Moon, written from the perspective of boy with ASD.

 Emily has written and performed professional comedy and spoken word for adult audiences.

 Aberdeen City; Aberdeenshire; Angus; Argyll and Bute; Clackmannanshire; Dumfries and Galloway; Dundee; East Ayrshire; East Dunbartonshire; East Lothian; East Renfrewshire; Edinburgh City; Falkirk; Fife; Glasgow City; Highland; Inverclyde; Midlothian; Moray; Na h-Eileanan Siar (Western Isles); North Ayrshire; North Lanarkshire; Orkney Islands; Perth and Kinross; Renfrewshire; Scottish Borders; Shetland; South Ayrshire; South Lanarkshire; Stirling; West Dunbartonshire; West Lothian

 Events can deliver